-- 2/3 cup of potato starch or corn starch
+- 2/3 cup of potato starch (preffered) or corn starch

-- 24 oz of vegetable or corn or canola oil, for frying (I used this 12″ skillet that’s about 3″ deep which is ideal for pan frying.
+- 24 ounces vegetable, corn, or canola oil, for frying (I used this 12″ skillet that’s about 3″ deep which is ideal for pan frying.
 If you use a smaller skillet, use less oil)

-- The Sauce (If using 4 pounds of chicken, double the sauce ingredients.
+- The Sauce (For using 3-4 pounds of chicken.
+If using 1-2 pounds of chicken, halve the sauce ingredients.
 Also, see the “Jeffrey Sez” section for more sauce ideas):

 - The Topping: